Independent Living Skills Training

 A rule bar that is made up of 4 colors as an accent to the page design.

-Any person, who has a disability and lives in Orange County, is eligible for services through the ILS program.
-Usually, consumers are eighteen or older.
+Any individual living with a disability or classified as an older adult in Orange County can qualify for services provided by the ILS program.
+Generally, participants are aged eighteen or older.

 Referral Process